Shopify/seafoam/README.md

 Exception backtraces are printed if `$DEBUG` (`-d`) is set.

 Use `seafoam file.bgv debug` to debug file parsing.

+NB: This command is intended for interactive usage and as such, has no JSON output option.

 ## More documentation